-What to Look for When Extending Magento With Custom Code or an Extension
+What to Look for When Extending Adobe Commerce With Custom Code or an Extension

-One of the strengths of the Magento platform is its flexibility and scalability.
-Customization is common and can be accomplished a few different ways—through community-developed extensions from the Magento Marketplace, or by building your own custom modules.
+One of the strengths of the Adobe Commerce, previously known as Magento Commerce platform is its flexibility and scalability.
+Customization is common and can be accomplished in a few different ways—through community-developed extensions from the Magento Marketplace, or by building your own custom modules.
 The Magento Marketplace allows you to add new features and themes easily, while a custom module approach might be needed to actualize a unique vision.

 Many merchants also pursue a hybrid approach, by customizing pre-built extensions to save time and money.
 Understanding the benefits of each approach empowers you to make the right decision when looking to extend the out-of-the-box capabilities of your store.

-There are several points to think about when considering adding a new extension or custom feature to a Magento installation.
+There are several points to think about when considering adding a new extension or custom feature to an Adobe Commerce installation.
 The upfront cost can potentially be dwarfed by maintenance and development efforts solving issues in the future.
-These issues can be avoided, minimized, or at least accounted for ahead of time by choosing a module carefully, and following Magento best practices.
+These issues can be avoided, minimized, or at least accounted for ahead of time by choosing a module carefully, and following Adobe Commerce best practices.

 Finding the Right Module